It’s a sad fact that thousands of animals, from hedgehogs and cats to badgers and deer, are killed or injured each year on UK roads.

 Can I make an emergency stop for an animal?

-Any sudden, unexpected manoeuvre can be potentially perilous.
+Any sudden, unexpected manoeuvre can be perilous.
 You could make an emergency stop in traffic should a deer or cow wander into your path.

 Dog owners are normally responsible if their pet is run over by a car.
 This is because the law states that any person who lets a dog run onto a road off the lead is guilty of an offence.